dominodatalab/offerings-samples/AD-User-README.md

 **Why should you use AD User Credentials?**

-- Your Enterprise Policy forbids the use of long lived credentials (Username/Password, Access Key, SAS token)
+- Your Enterprise Policy forbids the use of long lived credentials (Username/Password, Access Key, SAS/Database token)
 - You require strong auditing of all data reads & writes
 - You would like to use OAuth standards to propagate short lived credentials to Domino Workloads
 - Your Data source access is centrally managed via AD and you want to propogate the same access to Domino